 Day 1: Our trip begins at 6:00 pm in Tucson.
 Night in Tucson.

 Day 2: The Santa Catalina Mountains form Tucson’s northern border.
-A road snakes its way to the the very top, close to 10,000 ft. providing easy access to a wide range of habitats.
-At lower elevations among masses of huge Saguaro cacti and in oaks in the Upper Sonoran zone we’ll look for Gilded Flicker, Black-throated Sparrow, and Scott’s Oriole.
+A road snakes its way to the the very top, around 9,000 ft. providing easy access to a wide range of habitats.
+At lower elevations among masses of huge Saguaro cacti and in oaks in the Upper Sonoran zone we’ll look for Gila Woodpecker, Black-throated Sparrow, and Scott’s Oriole.
 As we move higher we should have a good chance of encountering Greater Pewee, Mountain Chickadee, Pygmy Nuthatch, and a variety of warblers including Virginia’s, Grace’s, Red-faced and Olive (now in its own family).
 Hummingbird feeding stations attract Broad-tailed and Magnificent and we will be looking overhead for Zone-tailed Hawk.
 In the afternoon, we’ll drive south to Madera Canyon in the Santa Rita Mountains for very late afternoon birding, and possibly a picnic dinner, if we haven’t dined earlier, and some early night birding for Whiskered Screech-Owl, and possibly Mexican Whip-poor-will.
 Night in Tucson.

 Day 4: We’ll leave early for California Gulch, on the Mexican border west of Nogales.
 The approaches to this wild and beautiful canyon are good for Montezuma Quail and Varied Bunting.
-Five-striped Sparrow has nested here in recent years, and with luck birds will be vocal and visible.
+Five-striped Sparrow has nested here , and with luck birds will be vocal and visible.
 At this time of year, the gulch should have water (perhaps quite a lot of water!), and typical species such as Brown-crested Flycatcher, Northern Beardless-Tyrannulet, and Hooded Oriole should be in evidence.
 If we’ve seen Five-striped Sparrow in Montosa Canyon the previous day, we may visit Lake Patagonia or somewhere else birdy instead.

 Day 9: The Chiricahuas are famed for their beautiful landforms and for the many habitats, accessible by a road system running from low desert to fir forest at 9,000 feet.
 Mexican Chickadee is the only species here that we definitely won’t see elsewhere, but this is the best area on our route for such mountain birds as Olive Warbler, and the Elegant Trogon population in Cave Creek Canyon is the largest in the US.
 A pair of Short-tailed Hawks has bred a couple of times in the high Chiricahuas; if they are reported to be present, we’ll look for them.
 Birds are numerous in the Portal area, and while the species mix will be much the same as earlier, the desert below is now the Chihuahuan rather than Sonoran.
 This leads to some important changes in subspecific diversity.
 In particular, the Curve-billed Thrashers (oberholseri subspecies) will look and, especially, sound somewhat different from birds we will have seen earlier to the west (palmeri), and recent studies have determined that they are also genetically quite different.
-Though often hard to find, the always secretive and elusive Bendire’s and Crissal Thrashers are found in this area along with the possibility of seeing Scaled Quail as well.
+Though often hard to find, the always secretive and elusive Crissal Thrasher is found in this area along with a very few Bendire’s Thrashers.
+There is the possibility of seeing Scaled Quail as well and Chihuahuan Ravens are fairly common.
+Our friends in the canyon feed hummingbirds and in some years we see our largest numbers here.
+These will include Blue-throated and sometimes Lucifer or Violet-crowned and southbound Calliopes can almost be numerous.
 We’ll spend at least one evening listening and looking for nightbirds.
-Common Poorwill is not uncommon just north of Portal, and depending on our success near Patagonia, we may explore the canyon in search of owls.
+Common Poorwill is not uncommon just north of Portal, and depending on our success in the Santa Rita Mountains or near Patagonia, we may explore the canyon in search of owls.
 Night in Portal.